You are currently viewing Forex Trading in India

 Forex Trading in India

-Forex Trading in India 2022
+Forex Trading in India 2023 & The Best Forex Brokers.

 For decades, India has had an intriguing and complex relationship with foreign exchange and capital controls.
 Ever since World War II, India struggled to maintain sufficient foreign exchange reserves.
 To correct the deficiency of foreign currency reserves, India adopted several draconian capital control measures to limit how Indian residents may spend their money overseas.
 Despite numerous reforms and liberalization efforts, the remnants of these strict policies have seeped into the lives of everyday traders and investors.